Therayz1/claude-code-mcp/README.md

 Claude Code MCP is an implementation of [Claude Code](https://gist.github.com/transitive-bullshit/487c9cb52c75a9701d312334ed53b20c) as a [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server.
 This project allows you to use Claude Code's powerful software engineering capabilities through the standardized MCP interface.

+# ⚠️ DISCLAIMER ⚠️
+Claude Code MCP is a auto-generated project by DevinAI, who was prompted to analyse the Claude Code codebase, and generate an MCP server.

+This is a proof of concept that I don't advise anyone to use.

 ## What is Claude Code?

 Claude Code is Anthropic's CLI tool for software engineering tasks, powered by Claude.
 It provides a set of tools and capabilities that help developers with: